TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Experiments and Discussion

-\Cref{tab:benchmark-wavenet} shows the benchmarks results and presents a great potential of \methodName in saving \ac{RAM} usage when facing a long input sequence.
-It took only 0.08\% \ac{RAM} usage of the vanilla WaveNet and further squeezed 31\% of \ac{RAM} usage with BF16 enabled.
-This is because when facing long input sequence, the vanilla model produces long-sequence intermediate activations as well, which occupies a large amount of \ac{RAM}; On the contrary, \methodName decouples \ac{RAM} usage with the input length by employing \acp{SSM} with fixed receptive field, which is vastly smaller than input length and thus consume smaller buffer space.
+\ac{RAM} footprints are obtained from microTVM’s static memory planner, and thus remain identical regardless of the target deploy. \Cref{fig:ram-usage} presents a great potential of \methodName in saving \ac{RAM} usage, achieved at least 60\% \ac{RAM} usage reduction compared to the vanilla.
+The most significant savings were observed with TinyWaveNet, TC-TFM and TC-CNN, which exhibited exceptional efficiency gains compared to the state-of-the-art (StreamiNNC).
+These models feature relatively small receptive fields compared to their large input window sizes (e.g., 48K vs. 3 on TC-TCM/CNN, 10K vs. 512 on TinyWaveNet).
+When facing a long input sequence, the vanilla model produces long-sequence intermediate activations as well, which occupies a large amount of \ac{RAM}; On the contrary, \methodName decouples \ac{RAM} usage with the input length by employing \acp{SSM} with fixed receptive fields, which are vastly smaller than input length and thus consume smaller buffer spaces.
+This offers substantial optimization opportunities for \methodName through the conversion of temporal operators into \acp{SSM}.

-On the other hand, \methodName also presents a promising computational performance, especially those with heavy overlap rate.
-In this case, the overlap rate is more than 99\% ($s=1, l=512$), indicating most computation in preheat stage is unessential in streaming stage.
-As shown in \cref{tab:benchmark-wavenet}, generating one data in streaming stage is almost $200 \times$ speed up than in preheat stage.
-Enabling BF16 support incurs 13\% compute overhead, which is acceptable considering the \ac{RAM} reduction while deploying on memory-scarce system.